chandan07cse/laravue-authentication/README.md

 ```
 npm install
 ```
-If you are using laravel valet then run from browser laravueauth.
-If other than that run from terminal
+If you are using laravel valet then run from browser laravueauth.test/ If other than that run from terminal
 ```
 php artisan serve
 ```